Skip to main content

 } from "@azerion/bluestack-sdk-react-native";

-To include Preferences, import following components
+To include targeting options, import the following components:

 import {